 Saving for retirement is one of the most important financial planning goals for most Americans.
 However, the question of how much you’ll need to retire is often quite personal and uncertain.
-But for many American workers, a 401(k) plan is the vessel used to save for retirement.
-Figuring out how much you should have in your 401(k) at any point in your career and at retirement can be challenging.
-You’ll have to take into account a number of things, including where you want to live, what you expect your lifestyle to be, and when you plan you retire.
+Many American workers use a 401(k) plan to save for retirement.
+Figuring out how much you should have in your 401(k) to retire can be challenging.
+You’ll need to consider several factors: where you want to live, the lifestyle you expect, and your planned retirement age.
 If you have in-depth questions about your retirement plans, consider working with a local financial advisor.

 What Is a 401(k)?